 Lydia Bourouiba's area of research is the interface of Fluid Dynamics and Epidemiology.
 A faculty at the MIT, Cambridge, USA, she with her research team is in the process of understanding the fluid dynamics of sneezing.
 It is a well accepted fact that fluids expelled by an infected person during a sneeze or a cough have the potential to infect those who are nearby.
 If this violent expiratory event, as Bourouiba describes sneezing, could be well understood in terms of how far the pathogens could be propelled, then public health officials could put in place appropriate programs for the containment of contagious diseases.

-For videos taken by Bourouiba's group visit Video Gallery
+A sneeze in progress: courtesy wikipedia For videos taken by Bourouiba's group visit Video Gallery |

 A " let go " sneeze has been vividly captured in the picture shown.
 Aerogel particles spewed out by the sneezer (if I may use the term) spread and eventually disappear into the air.
 Bourouiba and her team are concerned about how fast and how far the aerosol particles can travel.
 Healthy volunteers were invited to participate in a study and their nostrils were tingled in the old fashioned way to induce sneeze.
 The research team then captured the entire event using ultra high speed cameras.